nilskluewer/Emotion-Classification-Langgraph/src_llm_pipeline/inputs/prompts/v9/prompt_evaluating_fluency.md

 </summary>

-Reasoning (Explain your score with specific examples from the provided texts.
-Clearly state which parts of the <summary> support your evaluation, and if applicable, mention any inconsistencies or shortcomings.):
+Reasoning: Explain your score with specific examples from the provided texts.
+Clearly state which parts of the <summary> support your evaluation, and if applicable, mention any inconsistencies or shortcomings.

-Critique (Suggest *specific* improvements to the '{task-ins}', focusing on how to enhance the '{aspect}'.
-Provide concrete examples of how these improvements could be implemented in the <summary>.):
+Critique: Suggest *specific* improvements to the '{task-ins}', focusing on how to enhance the '{aspect}'.
+Provide concrete examples of how these improvements could be implemented in the <summary>.
+The summary should be maximally information-dense and user-centric, providing a concise and comprehensive picture of the user's emotional state.
+Each sentence should contain exclusively relevant information about *this specific user*, ideally revealing a new, insightful aspect.
+Avoid redundancy and general statements.
+Prioritize a high information density per sentence for a deep understanding of the individual user profile.
+Provide concrete examples of how these improvements could be implemented in the <summary>.

 Think step by step and take a deep breath.